 Welcome to the Choosing Raw FAQ’s!
 Here I answer your most commonly asked questions.
-If you have a question that isn’t on this list, please feel free to email me (email@example.com).
+If you have a question that isn’t on this list, please feel free to reach out through my contact form.
 I can’t always respond to emails promptly, but I’ll do my best to get back to you.

 Table of Contents

 Part I: My Diet

 Are there any non-vegan foods you miss?